Let’s Place It!

 The City of Fort Saskatchewan is creating a new Land Use Bylaw (LUB).
 The LUB is one of the most important bylaws for a municipality as it guides day-to-day planning and development activities.
 It will be a key tool in implementing the vision, objectives, and place-based approach of the new Our Fort.
 Our Future.
 Municipal Development Plan (MDP).

 A LUB is a key element of the planning framework for every municipality in Alberta.
-LUB’s impact the various places within our community and set the standards for development on private land in the municipality.
-This includes:
+LUB’s impact the various places within our community and set the standards for development on private land in a municipality.
+Examples of what LUBs can regulate include:

 - Where a business or storefront can open in the community